-Cast iron grilled Brussels sprouts are a savory side dish, which complements many outdoor meals.
+Cast-iron grilled Brussels sprouts are a savory side dish, which complements many outdoor meals.
 Tossed with bacon and onions, then cooked on the grill, this dish has a great smoky flavor.

 Brussels sprouts are usually available during the fall and winter months.
-But, sometimes you can still get them during early spring.
+But sometimes you can still get them during early spring.
 Avoid frozen sprouts, as these won’t hold up while cooking.

-1/4 pound (115g) bacon, diced
+- 1/4 pound bacon diced

-1/2 red onion, roughly diced
+- 1/2 red onion roughly chopped

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-cast iron skillet
+- cast iron skillet

-Prepare the Brussels sprouts by trimming the ends.
+- Prepare the Brussels sprouts by trimming the ends.
 Slice the sprouts in half, if desired.

 - Add the sprouts, bacon, and onions to the skillet.
 Drizzle with oil and gently toss to coat.
 Sprinkle with the seasoning.